kaanalsoy43/roblox-hitius-sourcecode/README.md

-# Roblox
+# Roblox Hitius Source Code

-This is a version of Roblox from 2016 with its source code fixed.
-The base used is from git.rip, from https://git.rip/exconfidential/roblox/roblox.
+This repository contains fixed hitius source code that can be compiled.<br>
+Acquired from web archive and brought to you in Github!<br>
+ui0ppk has an broken hitius source code, this is the original hitius version so its fixed.

 ## Build